CiscoDevNet/terraform-provider-catalystcenter/docs/data-sources/discovery.md

 page_title: "catalystcenter_discovery Data Source - terraform-provider-catalystcenter"
 subcategory: "Discovery"
 description: |-
-  This data source can read the Discovery.
+  This data source retrieves information about a discovery.
+It is however not intended to be used to retrieve the devices discovered, so instead please use data source catalystcenter_network_devices that can read all existing network devices, including the discovered ones.
 ---

 # catalystcenter_discovery (Data Source)

-This data source can read the Discovery.
+This data source retrieves information about a discovery.
+It is however not intended to be used to retrieve the devices discovered, so instead please use data source `catalystcenter_network_devices` that can read all existing network devices, including the discovered ones.

 ## Example Usage